Skip to content

 Bootstrap successful.

-157 MB download, and you have a base system to create jails from.
+157 MB and you have a base system ready for jails.
+So far, easy.

 The networking problem

-This is the part the comparison post glossed over.
+This is where the comparison post stopped being useful to me.

-Bastille’s setup creates a loopback interface (bastille0) and a PF config that works for shared-IP jails.
-But if you want VNET jails on their own subnet - and you do, because that’s where the real isolation lives - you need a bridge.
-Bastille doesn’t create one for you.
+Bastille’s setup creates a loopback interface and a PF config.
+That works for shared-IP jails.
+But I wanted VNET jails on their own subnet, which means a bridge, and Bastille doesn’t create one.
+You do it yourself:

 $ sudo ifconfig bridge create